Family

 Some people are confused between the conditional and final orders, and it isn’t unheard of for someone to think they’re legally divorced after the conditional order is granted.

 The conditional order confirms that the relationship has broken down irretrievably and that the reason given for divorce has been accepted.
-Essentially, this order says that the court sees no reason why the couple in question shouldn’t be legally divorce.
+The introduction of the ‘no fault’ divorce made it quicker and simpler to get to this point as it removed the need to assign blame to either party for the breakdown of a marriage.

-A six week period of reflection is then imposed before the applicant(s) can apply for a final order.
+A six-week period of reflection is then imposed before the applicant(s) can apply for a final order.

 The key difference between the two orders is that only the final order can legally end the marriage.